la2050/archive/_projects/2016/spark-connect-convene-collaborate-will-promote-las-culture-of-interconnectedness.md

   ["Social & emotional support","Government responsiveness to residents’ needs","Rates of volunteerism","Total number of local social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Government responsiveness to residents’ needs
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  Last spring, researchers at UCLA announced that giving in LA is down $1 billion a year.
+That shocking finding means that annual galas and golf tournaments are great but given the distress across our community, it isn’t enough.
+So, in the words of frustrated partners, “it’s time to talk.”
+SPARK!:
+  CONNECT-CONVENE-COLLABORATE will bring together leaders and innovators from all sectors across LA to provide peer support and promote new collaborations to solve LA’s biggest problems.
+project_areas:
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - Gateway Cities
+  - Antelope Valley
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   As the leading nonprofit convener in Southern California, the Center for Nonprofit Management has over 35 years of experience working to assist